Generalized Closed-form Formulae for Feature-based Subpixel Alignment in Patch-based Matching: Experimental results

-The results, reported in Table~\ref{table:results2d}, show very clear benefits for feature-based formulae, and more specifically the Queen contiguity-based formula when each corner of $\nround{\vec{d}}$ is considered independently.
-An important observation is that, unlike the one dimensional case, the performance of the feature-based formulae increases with the size of the correlation window.
+The results, reported in Table~\ref{table:results2d}, show very clear benefits for feature-based formulae, and more specifically the Queen contiguity-based formula when each corner of $\nround{\vec{d}}$ is considered independently. \textbf{In term of accuracy, the overall best performing method is once again the ZNCC based formula, but this time when using an $11\times11$ correlation window.} In fact, unlike the one dimensional case, the performance of almost all feature-based formulae increases with the size of the correlation window.
 This can be explained by multiple factors but the most important one is that when reconstructing optical flow, as long as the relative motion between two consecutive frames is small, the search space is smaller and the risk of having large flow variations within the correlation windows is thus limited.

-Visually the improvement of the proposed feature-based refinement formula is very clear.
+Visually, the improvement of the proposed feature-based refinement formula is very clear.
 In Figure~\ref{fig:ofview}, for example, one can see that most of the details invisible in the raw displacement map can be spotted on the refined map.